 The examination committee consists of at least three and as many as five voting members.
 The quorum is three voting members.
 The examiners will require sufficient knowledge of the content of the thesis to form a judgment about its acceptability.

 • one to three members of the supervising committee;

-• one examiner who has not been closely involved in the supervision of the thesis who is approved by the Associate Dean of Research (usually the external reviewer);
+• one examiner who has not been closely involved in the supervision of the thesis who is approved by the MSW Program Director (usually the external reviewer);

-• a non-voting chair appointed by the Associate Dean of Research.
+• a non-voting chair appointed by the MSW Program Director

 All examination committee members must receive copies of the thesis at least four weeks in advance of the examination date with the exception of the external reviewer who must receive a copy six weeks in advance (see below).
 It is the student’s responsibility to distribute copies to the external reviewer and the committee members.